"ILLEGAL BIRTH" "DE HEWILLAND"

 In general, by the autumn of 1926, the P-1 had already spread almost throughout the entire country and became not only the most popular scout, but in general the most widespread aircraft of the Red Army air force.
 These machines are constantly involved in various maneuvers.

-Group P-1 supports attack tanks and infantry on the Red Army maneuvers
+Group P-1 supports the attack of tanks and infantry on the maneuvers of the Red Army

 For example, 15 in November 1926.
 Aviation participated in joint exercises with anti-aircraft artillery in the Kachi area.
 Returning to the place of permanent deployment in Kharkov, the P-1 group from the 24 squadron got into an emergency situation.
 At the Pavlograd-Lozovaya stage, one of the planes broke out in the air.
 Pilot V.V.
 Bubnov managed to make an emergency landing in a meadow near Domaha farm, but because of the smoke on the run, the car buried in a haystack.
 The stack caught fire, the flame from it was transferred to the sheds located nearby.
 Peasants rushed to extinguish the flames, but the pilots did not let them to the stack, fearing the explosion of the rest of the gasoline in the tanks of the aircraft.
 Militia arrived at the scene and arrested the crew.
 P-1 completely burned out.
 Investigation showed that the gas line was the cause of the accident: both mechanics who were preparing the car for departure were drunk ...